aubble/goTunneLS/README.md

 Contributions are very welcome.
 File issues for bugs, fix bugs with a pull request and if you think there is a very essential feature missing from TunneLS, feel free to either submit a pull request or open a issue.

 Editing the code is very easy, its not complicated and very well documented.
 Start at main.go and branch from there and you'll understand exactly how everything works very quickly.
-Also skip the OCSP code if it doesn't matter to you, its not very important or integral to the concept of the program.
-Its just for more secure TLS configurations.

 ## Contact